CollaboRateMgmt/CollaboRate/README.md

 2. It defines a general-purpose and accurate measure of the smallest possible intellectual effort.
 We call this the microtask.
 Work measurement is very important for fairness and trust among all.
 You reward workers based on number of  microtasks, multiplied by money per microtask.
 You charge the customer based on the number of microtasks in the project.
 The project requirements form problem statements.
 A problem statement is less than (say) 300 words of standard business English.
 We define a microtask as the breakdown of a problem statement into 2 independent ones.
 By 'independent' we mean that the child problems refer neither to the parent nor to each other.
 The CollaboRate tool helps to perform the microtask (work breakdown).
 A simple copy-paste feature eases creation of child problem statements.
 We will soon provide more advanced features to check the child  problem statements.
 You manage microtasks via any conventional bug tracking system.
-There are several available - Trac, Redmine, Bugzilla etc.
+There are several available - Trac, Redmine, Bugzilla etc. As you may know, you can use such systems to manage requirements (problem statements) as well.
 The vendor must promote transparency.
 The vendor must share with the crowd members the following:
    - the names and contact details of the crowd members
    - the number of microtasks done by each member